molpopgen/BigDataFormats/README.md

 ##How to seek, etc.

-For very large data sets, some sort of meaningul index is handy.
+For very large data sets, some sort of meaningful index is handy.
 The simplest index is a plain-text file that gives the position (in bytes) where a data record begins in a file.
 For example:

 |Record Name | Offset|
 |----|:-----:|